fcapelli/monoski/README.md

 Most of my critics have workaround, but then you need to interfere with parts of reveal.js I would prefer to stay away from.
 Moreover, I realised at some point that I was using only a fraction of reveal.js.
 I had ditched most of the theming to fit my tastes and a large portion of the heavy lifting (like compiling from markdown or displaying latex math mode) was done by pandoc anyway.
 I hence started playing with the idea of developing a very minimalistic framework fitting only my needs. *How hard could it be?* I wanted it to be as simple as possible and yet implement PDF export and the fragment mecanism.

 One day I was actively procrastinating on HackerNews, someone linked to [Dave Gauer's minislides framework](http://ratfactor.com/minslides/).
 As a geek on the lower side of the tech, I immediately loved it!
 Resizing each slide to be of the size of the viewport and then using `scrollIntoView()` function to navigate the slides is just neat!
-And with only a few line of CSS, one can get the PDF export for free: just add a page break after every slide!
+And with only a few lines of CSS, one can get the PDF export for free: just add a page break after every slide!
 I was playing with the idea of using it as my daily driver for making presentations but fragments were missing.
 But, that shouldn't be so hard to add fragment mecanism to it, should it?
 Turns out, it's not, and I added some improvement from the reveal.js approach: fragment can have more than one index, they can be easily displayed at the start by just adding class `.current-fragment` and the indices can be strings, appearing in alphabetical order (hell, this is useful if you want to insert a new fragment between fragment 23 and 24 without translating everything, just make the fragment appears at index "23a"!).

 Hence, `monoski`.
 Took me more time to find the name and write this README than to write the code.
 I sprinkle a few other functionalities I needed: implement a URL mecanism to point toward one slide in particular, add slide numbers and make a mecanism that is compatible between navigating the presentation using javascript or by scrolling!
 I am happy with the result, and I want to share it here!
 Hope you will enjoy it and use it to hack it to your need and make nice slides!